Mil Mi-24: Attrition in Afghanistan

 The war in Afghanistan brought with it losses by attrition.
 The environment itself, dusty and often hot, was rough on the machines; dusty conditions led to the development of the twin PZU ('PyleZashchitnoe Ustroystvo') air intake filters.
-The rebels' primary air-defence weapons early in the war were heavy machine guns and anti-aircraft cannons, though anything smaller than a 23 millimetre shell generally did not do much damage to an Mi-24.
+The rebels' primary air-defence weapons early in the war were heavy machine guns and antiaircraft cannons, though anything smaller than a 23 millimetre shell generally did not do much damage to an Mi-24.
 The cockpit glass panels were resistant to 12.7 mm (.50 in calibre) rounds.

 The rebels also quickly began to use Soviet-made and US shoulder-launched, man-portable air-defense system (MANPADS) missiles such as the Strela and Redeye which had either been captured from the Soviets or their Afghan allies or were supplied from Western sources.
 Many of them came from stocks that the Israelis had captured during wars with Soviet backed states in the Middle East.
 Owing to a combination of the limited capabilities of these early types of missiles, poor training and poor material condition of the missiles, they were not particularly effective.
 Instead, the RPG-7, originally developed as an antitank weapon, was the first effective countermeasure to the Hind.
 The RPG-7, not designed for air defence, had inherent shortcomings in this role.
 When fired at the angles needed to hit aerial targets, the back-blast could easily wound the shooter, and the inevitable cloud of smoke and dust made it easy for gunners to spot the shooter's position.